fukamachi/woo/README.md

 Woo is a non-blocking HTTP server written in Common Lisp built on top of [cl-async](http://orthecreedence.github.com/cl-async) and [fast-http](https://github.com/fukamachi/fast-http).

-The architecture is pretty similar to Wookie, except Woo adopts Clack-compatible APIs and delegates most "web-application-framework-like" parts to the Clack ecosystem.
+The architecture is pretty similar to Wookie, except Woo adopts Clack-compatible APIs and delegates all "web-application-framework-like" parts to the Clack ecosystem.

 ## Warning